zouharvi/ptakopet/docs/src/experiment.md

 We use the concept of baked queues.
 This means, that the order of stimuli for a specific user is predetermined by the researcher.
 Every user should then have a list of `sID`s, which will be shown in sequence.
 If the user leaves the session (closes the browser), the position in the queue is restored after they log in again.

+Every `userID` is associated with an array of array of `stimuliID`.
+The innermost array correspond to blocks to which the whole queue is segmented.

 ## Logs